marcopaglio/BookingApp/README.md

 On Windows 11 the supporting of AVX/AVX2 instructions in a VM may fail due to virtualization problems.
 In this case it's necessary to:
 - *disable the hypervisor launch which is enabled by default*.

-  First of all, check if the hypervisor is executing: **WIN + R** > enter **msinfo32** > in the **System Summary** window, you should find the following entry (otherwise you can skip to the second part **LINK HERE**):

-  > A hypervisor was detected.
-The features required for Hyper-V will not be displayed.
+  First of all, check if the hypervisor is executing: **WIN + R** > enter **msinfo32** > in the **System Summary** window you should find the following entry (otherwise skip over to the next point): `A hypervisor was detected.
+The features required for Hyper-V will not be displayed.` In this case, open a Command Prompt as Administrator and run `bcdedit /set hypervisorlaunchtype off`.
+Then restart your machine for applying changes.  <br>

-  In this case, open a Command Prompt in Windows 11 Host as Administrator and run:
-  `bcdedit /set hypervisorlaunchtype off`
+  When you need to undo the changes, open a Command Prompt as Administrator and run `bcdedit /set hypervisorlaunchtype auto`.
 Then restart your machine for applying changes.
-  For revert changes about the hypervisor run on a Command Prompt in Windows 11 Host as Administrator:
-  `bcdedit /set hypervisorlaunchtype auto`
-  Then restart your machine for applying changes.

 - *disable Windows security Memory Integrity*.

-  This is a very bad thing to do because the Memory integrity feature is stated to *prevent attacks from inserting malicious code into high-security processes*.
-It is a *security feature that use virtualization-based security*.
-Unfortunately this is require in order to enable AVX/AVX2 instructions in VMs.
+  > Attention :exclamation:: this is a very bad thing to do because the Memory integrity feature is stated to *prevent injection attacks into virtualization-based security processes*.
+Unfortunately, this is require in order to enable AVX/AVX2 instructions in VMs.

   You can find it on **Settings** > **Windows Security** > **Device security** > **Core isolation details** > **Memory integrity**.
 As soon as turned this feature off, restart your machine to allow Windows to apply the change.

 If everything went right, your VM should now support AVX/AVX2 instructions as well as the host machine.
-You can make this check running instructions of the previous chapter (**LINK HERE**).
+You can make this check running the [previous section](#is-your-machine-compatible) instructions on the OS installed on your VM.  <br>

-If you're using VirtualBox you can make this check earlier by looking at the below right side of your running VM: there must be an icon, chip-like, with a V letter inside.
-Instead, if the V is inside a turtle, it means that hypervisor is still running (and the virtualization is slower, just like a turtle), then AVX/AVX2 core instructions will be not supported.
+If you're using VirtualBox you can make this check earlier by looking at the below right side of your running VM: there must be an chip-like icon with a V letter inside (**IMAGE HERE**).
+Instead, if the V is inside a turtle (**IMAGE HERE**), it means that hypervisor is still running (and the virtualization is slower, just like a turtle) then AVX/AVX2 core instructions will be not supported.

-I recommand to revert all the changes here described as soon as you no longer have to use the VM.
+> InfoPoint :information_source:: I really recommand to revert all the changes here described as soon as you no longer have to use the VM.

 ### What else?